• Skip to primary navigation

 • Let the muffins cool completely before serving.

-• Store these muffins in an air tight container in the fridge for up to 7 days.
+• Storage: store these muffins in an airtight container in the fridge for up to 7 days.
+These muffins freeze really well for up to 3 months in a freezer safe bag or container.

 Can I use cassava flour instead of tapioca flour?